-When staffing your in-house call center, you’ll also have to hire front line supervisors or coaches as well as program managers for the team.
-In doing so, you’ve just added yet another line to your call center budget.
+When staffing your in-house call center, you’ll have to hire front line leads or coaches as well a program management team.
+In doing so, you’ve just added multiple new lines to your call center budget.

-In contrast, when you outsource your call center, program management costs (including those frontline supervisors) should be automatically included in the agent rate.
-(If your vendor doesn’t include program management in your per minute or per hour rate, we should talk…)
+In contrast, when you outsource your call center, program management costs are minimized, and many are automatically included in the agent rate.
+You’re likely looking at line items for your agents and any coaches, with all other program management leaders included in your per minute or per hour rate.